• Stone Center

 Garage doors take up a big chunk of your home’s front facade, but they’re often overlooked in exterior upgrades.
 Framing them with stone instantly adds elegance, turning functional doors into design features.
 The rich texture of stone contrasts beautifully with smooth garage panels, creating depth and curb appeal.

-Stone framing brings a cohesive, intentional look when there are multiple doors on the property.
-Try adding columns between doors or arches above for extra charm.
-When matched with other stone elements on your facade, this approach unifies your home’s exterior and boosts visual impact.
+Try adding stone columns between doors or arches above for extra character.
+When coordinated with other stone elements across the facade, this approach creates a cohesive, upscale exterior design.

 Refresh Your Steps